section-engineering-education/engineering-education/content/articles/how-to-build-a-deep-learning-model-using-tensorflow-with-python/index.md

 - [Conclusion](#conclusion)

 #### **Importance of deep learning**
 It has the capacity to process several features hence making it best in operating with unstructured data.
-Deep learning technology is able to lead to a dramatic development in our day-to- day quality of life by helping us predict, plan, make and apply better decision.
+Deep learning technology is able to lead to a dramatic development in our day-to-day quality of life by helping us predict, plan, make and apply better decision.

 With knowledge in modelling deep learning neural networks and a better understanding in probabilistic methods one should be able start his/her career in deep learning with ease.
 Some of the modelling deep learning neural networks that may be of great help in your career include ADAM, CNN, LSTM, Dropout, RNN, etc.